J. T. Miller: Second stint with Rangers (2025–present)

 On January 31, 2025, Miller was traded back to the New York Rangers, along with Erik Brännström and Jackson Dorrington, in exchange for Filip Chytil, Victor Mancini, and a 2025 first-round pick.
 Miller was traded by the Canucks after team president Jim Rutherford acknowledged there had been an ongoing rift between both Miller and Elias Pettersson and that finding a solution might require difficult decisions, potentially including trading one of them.

 On September 16, 2025, before the start of the 2025–26 season, Miller was named the 29th captain in Rangers history, succeeding Jacob Trouba.

 International play

 Miller represented the United States junior team at the 2012 World Junior Championships, where he played in six games, scoring two goals and two assists.
 He was also selected to represent the United States at the 2013 World Junior Championships, where he led the team with seven assists and tied for the team lead with nine points, winning a gold medal in the process.

 Miller represented Team North America, a team consisting of players aged 23 and under, in the 2016 World Cup of Hockey, but only appeared in one game.
+In February 2025, Miller represented Team USA during the 4-Nations Face-Off tournament.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Olympics.
+Following the announcement, head coach Mike Sullivan defended Millers inclusion stating that Miller was an essential allrounder with skills as a penalty killer, in faceoffs and sound defensive and offensive skills.
+During the games, Miller and Vincent Trocheck logged the most shorthanded minutes amongst all American forwards, and the US did not allow a power-play goal the entire games.

 Personal life

 Miller and his wife have two daughters and one son.

+Amid online backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, the team was invited to meet with the president and attend the State of the Union.
+Miller was among the majority who visited with the president and attended the State of the Union.